8 Lessons Twitter Can Learn from Weibo

-Categorization is king when it comes to sort overloaded trends, and Weibo scored full marks on this part by categorize all hottest trends into several categories such as general, sport, entertainment, finance, gaming, travelling, just about everything people might be interested about!
+Categorization is king when it comes to sorting overloaded trends, and Weibo scored full marks on this part by categorizing all hottest trends into several categories such as general, sport, entertainment, finance, gaming, traveling, just about everything anyone might be interested about!

 5. Verified Account & Hall Of Celebrity

-In the page, user can either choose their favorite celebrities to follow, or simply click on ‘Follow All’ button to follow all celebrities in the particular field.
-I can understand why Weibo treats celebrities so seriously, as the celebrities themselves got tonnes of fans, so retaining them in the Weibo is the key strategy to convert their massive dedicated fans into loyal users.
+On the page, user can either choose their favorite celebrities to follow or simply click on ‘Follow All’ button to follow all celebrities in the particular field.
+I can understand why Weibo treats celebrities so seriously, as the celebrities themselves got tonnes of fans, so retaining them in Weibo is the key strategy to convert their massive dedicated fans into loyal users.."

 6. Medal Reward System

 If you think this medal reward system is just a game, you are underestimating Weibo.
-Well the entire system is not just about fun, but also one of the strategic plans in Weibo’s business ecosystem.
-Brands such as Nike and Transformers actually partnered with Weibo to market their products by offer medals, which mostly require users to perform certain action like retweet about their events.
+Well, the entire system is not just about fun but also one of the strategic plans in Weibo’s business ecosystem.
+Brands such as Nike and Transformers actually partnered with Weibo to market their products by offering medals, mostly requiring users to perform certain actions like retweet about their events.